rrealmuto/OoT-Randomizer/README.md

     * “Standard Anti-Weekly Settings (S6)” is the inverse of “S6 Tournament” instead of weekly settings.
 It otherwise resembles the beginner preset.
 The only differences are open Deku, vanilla child spawn, and tournament hint distribution.
   * “Triforce Blitz S2” is a fast-paced game mode with very powerful hints used for [an upcoming tournament](https://midos.house/tfb/2).
 See [the official website](https://www.triforceblitz.com/) for details.
 * Other changes:
+  * Pushing armos statues is faster ([#1981](https://github.com/OoTRandomizer/OoT-Randomizer/pull/1981))
-  * Some settings have been renamed for clarity ([#1560](https://github.com/TestRunnerSRL/OoT-Randomizer/pull/1560))
+  * Some settings have been renamed for clarity ([#1560](https://github.com/OoTRandomizer/OoT-Randomizer/pull/1560))
-  * The conditions for forcing one-way entrances that lead to the Bolero, Nocturne, and Requiem warp pads have been adjusted to increase variety with some settings, such as “Guarantee Reachable Locations” set to “All Goals”, “Shuffle Dungeon Rewards”, or “Mix Entrance Pools” (based on [#1440](https://github.com/TestRunnerSRL/OoT-Randomizer/pull/1440))
+  * The conditions for forcing one-way entrances that lead to the Bolero, Nocturne, and Requiem warp pads have been adjusted to increase variety with some settings, such as “Guarantee Reachable Locations” set to “All Goals”, “Shuffle Dungeon Rewards”, or “Mix Entrance Pools” (based on [#1440](https://github.com/OoTRandomizer/OoT-Randomizer/pull/1440))
   * Plandos can specify different settings for each world (based on [Andols0's `individual-settings` branch](https://github.com/Andols0/OoT-Randomizer/tree/individual-settings))
-  * Pushing armos statues is faster (from  [rrealmuto's `armos_speedup` branch](https://github.com/rrealmuto/OoT-Randomizer/tree/armos_speedup))
   * The Dampé diary hint message has been tweaked to sound more natural.
   * Gold Skulltula Tokens can be on excluded locations if there are no checks requiring them (such as in SAWS)
   * The setting “Randomize Main Rule Settings” has been removed due to being too difficult to maintain across Dev and Dev-R updates. <https://github.com/fenhl/plando-random-settings> can be used instead.